 “I’m looking forward to retiring.
 I hope to retire early so Len and I can start to enjoy the next stage of our lives together,” she says.
 “We love to travel and see the world and when we are not restricted by my annual leave, we have plans to travel far and wide.”

-Gareth Shaw, head of consumer affairs at Saga Investment Services said, “It’s not surprising so many people find themselves retiring without their partner joining them on their new journey after work.
+A spokesperson for Saga Investment Services said, “It’s not surprising so many people find themselves retiring without their partner joining them on their new journey after work.
 While these gaps are caused by historic gulf between state pension ages and earnings differences between genders, our findings suggest that the desire to carry on working is also a motivating factor.

 “For those starting to draw an income from their retirement before their partner, it’s important to take into consideration what their pensions may provide for their significant other.
 Many final salary pensions make a provision for a spouse or civil partner, albeit at a reduced income, but with defined contribution pensions, there are complex decisions to make.
 Drawing down a flexible income, buying an annuity or even topping up state pensions can have an impact on your partner’s future income.